Run safely sandboxed in a Docker container

 This step is not necessary on Linux.

-You can then fetch the container image (currently around 220 MB) from the GitHub container registry ghcr.io and save it to your local disk for later use:
+You can then fetch the container image (currently around 220 MB, though this depends on the architecture) from the GitHub container registry ghcr.io and save it to your local disk for later use:

 Fetch the container image